Lantyy/Azure-Sentinel-lab/README.md

   ~ **Log Analytics Workspace** ~ This will be the log repository used to ingest logs from the Windows VM, then sent to the SIEM (Sentinel).

   ~ **Azure Sentinel** ~ This is a SIEM used to display & map the attacker data on a geographic world map.

 # Network Design
 ![Azure lab topology](https://github.com/Lantyy/Azure-Sentinel-lab/assets/122828853/39cb1d35-4c1d-4c2e-8e7f-a6f595aa9886)

 # Lab Creation Steps

-Created a Windows 10 'honeypot' Virtual Machine within Portal.Azure
+Created a Windows 10 'honeypot' Virtual Machine within the Azure portal.
 ![Screenshot 2023-08-20 (1)](https://github.com/Lantyy/Azure-Sentinel-lab/assets/122828853/c5603f8a-306d-45f7-ad36-65c2616e7654)

-Created a Log Analytics Workspace within Portal.Azure
+Created a Log Analytics Workspace within the Azure portal.
 ![Screenshot 2023-08-20 (2)](https://github.com/Lantyy/Azure-Sentinel-lab/assets/122828853/c6c42d27-d51d-4f62-9451-402b44b65dff)